Cafe Batavia: Description

 Cafe Batavia is located on the northwest corner of Taman Fatahillah.
 For many years, it was the only commercial premise in Taman Fatahillah.
-The restaurant was established in a two-storeyed 19th century building.
-This type of building, typically with a wooden gallery on the second floor, was mostly constructed in the early 19th-century.
+The restaurant was established in a two-storeyed 19th-century building.
+This type of building, typically with a wooden gallery on the second floor, was mostly constructed in the early 19th century.
 Some buildings of this type can still be found in other parts of Kota Tua, e.g. several buildings facing the Kali Besar.
 The building of Cafe Batavia was constructed in the 1830s.
 The original arcade below the gallery is enclosed by a glass panel, mainly to air condition the interior.
 A bar, a performance stage, and a lounge area are located on the ground floor.
 A staircase of Javanese teakwood leads to the upper floor.

 The upper floor features the 'Grand Salon', the main dining hall which can hold 150 guests.
 The Grand Salon, which is the gallery part of the building, is constructed of wood and features large shuttered windows, providing abundant light into the interior as well as a view of Taman Fatahillah and the colonial buildings surrounding it.
 The so-called Winston Churchill bar of Cafe Batavia was named 'The World's Best Bar' by Newsweek International in 1996.

 The interior of Cafe Batavia is furnished with a 1930s theme.
 Vintage photographs of 1930s celebrities and royalty decorate the main dining hall.

 History

 The building of Cafe Batavia was constructed ca. the 1830s.
 It has been variously used as a residence, an office of the Dutch governors, and a warehouse.
-For several years from around 1884, the ground floor of the building was occupied by the wholesale business of the trading firm, E. Dunlop & Co.
-The building also housed the offices of "Kongsi Tiga - Kantor Kapal Hadji", which arranged the Muslim pilgrimages from Batavia to the Middle East by steamship.

-In 1991, Cafe Betawi and the Paulo Gallery made their establishment in the building.
 Paulo Gallery, an art gallery, was owned by Paul Hassan, a Frenchman and a close friend to the Indonesian Ministry of Education of that time Fuad Hassan.

 In 1990, Australian citizen Graham James purchased the building, at which time it was the only freehold property in Taman Fatahillah.
 James restored the building over 1992 to 1993, and established a restaurant.
 The 19th-century interior was decorated with items inspired from the 1930s.